 - reducing your physical activity

-- very gentle stretching and later strengthening of the calf muscles
+- very gently stretching and later strengthening your calf muscles

 - switching to a different, less strenuous sport